argoproj/argo-workflows/docs/walk-through/loops.md

 # Loops

-When writing workflows, it is often very useful to be able to iterate over a set of inputs as shown in this example:
+When writing workflows, it is often very useful to be able to iterate over a set of inputs, as this is how argo-workflows can perform loops.

+There are two basic ways of running a template multiple times.

+- `withItems` takes a list of things to work on.
+Either
+    - plain, single values, which are then usable in your template as '{{item}}'
+    - a JSON object where each element in the object can be addressed by it's key as '{{item.key}}'
+- `withParam` takes a JSON array of items, and iterates over it - again the items can be objects like with `withItems`.
+This is very powerful, as you can generate the JSON in another step in your workflow, so creating a dynamic workflow.

+## `withItems` basic example

+This example is the simplest.
+We are taking a basic list of items and iterating over it with `withItems`.
+It is limited to one varying field for each of the workflow templates instantiated.

 ```yaml
 apiVersion: argoproj.io/v1alpha1